Ethan Pinnock: 2019–2021

+2021–2024

 Pinnock began the 2021–22 season as an ever-present starter in Premier League matches and he scored his only goal of the campaign in a 3–3 draw with Liverpool on 25 September 2021.
 Pinnock remained a virtual-ever present until suffering a season-ending hamstring injury on his 35th appearance, during a 2–1 victory over Watford on 16 April 2022.
 A knee injury suffered in July 2022 saw Pinnock miss the entire 2022–23 pre-season and the first two months of the regular season.
+He made 31 appearances and scored three goals during a season in which Brentford remained in contention for a place in Europe on the final day.
+On the eve of the final match of the 2022–23 season, Pinnock signed a new four-year contract.

+Prior to missing two months with an ankle injury suffered in mid-February 2024, Pinnock had started in all but one of Brentford's 24 league matches so far during the 2023–24 season.
+He ended 2023 as the Premier League player with the most aerial duels won and clearances made in the calendar year.
+Pinnock ended the 2023–24 season with 31 appearances, two goals and his performances were recognised with the Brentford Supporters' Player of the Year award.

+2024–present

+After beginning the 2024–25 season as an ever-present starter in league matches alongside Nathan Collins, a hamstring injury suffered in December 2024 caused Pinnock to miss six weeks either side of the New Year.
+He returned to make six appearances, before being dropped to the bench for the first time in his Brentford career.
+Pinnock ended the 2024–25 season with 23 appearances and two goals.

 International career

 In October 2016, Pinnock was called up to the England C national team and won his only cap in a 2–1 win over Estonia U23 in November 2016.
 In March 2021, Pinnock was one of six English-born players to receive their first call-up to the Jamaica national team for a friendly match versus the United States.
 He played the opening 64 minutes of the 4–1 defeat.
-In June 2021, Pinnock was named in Jamaica's provisional 2021 Gold Cup squad, but was not named in the final selection.
+Pinnock was named in Jamaica's 2024 Copa América squad and started in each group stage match prior to the team's elimination from the tournament.
+After not being named in the final squad in 2021 and not travelling to the tournament in 2023, Pinnock was named in Jamaica's 2025 Gold Cup squad and appeared in each of the team's matches prior to its elimination from the group stage.

 Personal life

-Pinnock is of Jamaican descent on his father's side and he is a cousin of former footballer Nyron Nosworthy.
-He attended Shirley High School, Reigate College and graduated with a 2:1 in physical education from the University of Greenwich in 2015.
+Pinnock is of Jamaican descent on his father's side and grew up in Thornton Heath.
+His older brother Sol and cousin Nyron Nosworthy also became footballers.
+Pinnock attended Shirley High School, Reigate College and graduated with a 2:1 in physical education from the University of Greenwich in 2015.
 Prior to transferring to Forest Green Rovers in 2016, Pinnock worked for a sports coaching company.